pandemicsyn/asana/README.md

 python wrapper for the [Asana API](http://asana.com)

-A work in progress, but here's what's present so far:
+Documentation is available at: [AsanaAPI](http://asana.readthedocs.org/en/latest/index.html) This project is a work in progress.
+Here's what's currently available:

 - add_project_task
 - add_story